bufordsharkley/mlbtour/AFL_2013_Stuff/README.txt

 ...At least in theory, that's how the make_trip.py code works.
 Currently, it doesn't actually work.
 I think my issues were that the code wouldn't let one travel and see a game on the same day no matter what.
 It was giving much longer than the minimal distances for each clusters.

 Also, I was terrible about commenting my code.
 Sorry.

+Some is done in perl, and some in python.